We all judge. At times, it seems we cannot help ourselves. On social media, it’s an international sport.

 Walk in His Shoes

-There is a man who sits in front of us in church on Sunday.
-He sits and stands military straight.
-He casts an unwelcoming persona.
-Some parishioners joke about his unfriendly demeanor.
+There was a man who sat in front of my mom and me in church on Sundays.
+He sat and stood military straight.
+He cast an unwelcoming persona.
+Some parishioners joked about his unfriendly demeanor.

 What is his story?